BaseMax/AmirkabirIndustrialTown/README.md

 git clone https://github.com/BaseMax/AmirkabirIndustrialTown.git
 ```

-Access the dataset file in JSON format to integrate or analyze as needed.
+Access the dataset file in JSON/SQL format to integrate or analyze as needed.

 ## Contributing